manu-chauhan/erav2/s20/README.md

-## Created a simple Web Crawler too via Scrapy library... yeah...
+## Created a simple Web Crawler too via Scrapy library...
 I mean... why not ?? 😅
 1. Output in crawled-new-hindi-data-mix.json
 2. needs to be processed and cleaned up to combine rows of text data together
 3. although Hindi + extended Devanagari unicode points is all what is extracted